Emma Yong

-Emma Yong Oi-Mun (20 January 1975 – 2 May 2012) was a Singaporean actress and singer.
+Emma Yong Oi-Mun (楊愛曼, 20 January 1975 – 2 May 2012) was a Singaporean actress and singer.
 She was an actress for MediaCorp from the late 1990s until her death.
-She appeared in the film, The Blue Mansion, in 2009 and she was in the music group called Dim Sum Dollies.
-She died of stomach cancer.

 Education

-Yong studied in Raffles Girls' School and then Raffles Junior College and won the Angus Ross prize – given to the A-level student with the best English literature exam score outside of the United Kingdom – in 1994.
+Born in Kuala Lumpur, Malaysia on 20 January 1975, Yong studied in Raffles Girls' School and then Raffles Junior College and won the Angus Ross prize – given to the A-level student with the best English literature exam score outside of the United Kingdom – in 1994.

 In 2002, Yong went to Mountview Academy of Theatre Arts, London where she graduated with a postgraduate degree in musical theatre.

 Acting career

 After Yong finished her A-Levels, she went for open auditions and was cast in musicals Bugis Street (1994) and Mortal Sins (1995).
+She appeared in the film, The Blue Mansion, in 2009 as Mei-Yi, a wealthy tycoon’s oppressed daughter-in-law, and was noted to be the first professional actress to appear in a nude scene in a Singaporean-made film.

+In 2010, she was in the music group called Dim Sum Dollies.